 1/ 2 cup sesame seeds

 Heat a large sauté pan until over medium high heat.
 Add oil and then, onions.
 Occasional stir onions with a two wood spoons, sautéing on medium heat until sweet and golden.
 Push onions aside, add ground chuck and sauté until browned and starting to stick.
 As you stir onions and chuck meat, break it up with your spoons so it becomes crumbly with no large chunks of ground meat intact.

 Next, stir in parsley; and season with salt and pepper.
 Add uncooked rice into meat and onions.
-Add just enough water to cover mixture and place lid on pan.
+Add just enough water to barely cover mixture and place lid on pan, about 1 cup.
 Reduce heat to low, cover, and let steam until all water is absorbed and rice is cooked, about 15 minutes.
 Cool filling down before using, I recommend refrigerating overnight in a covered bowl.

 For dough, measure flour into medium bowl and add salt.
 In a two-cup glass measuring pitcher, combine ice cold water and oil.
 Beat liquids with a small whisk to emulsify.
 Pour liquid into flour and stir with a fork.
 When dough holds together, use your hands to finish gathering dough into a ball.
 All flour will incorporate and dough should be soft and pliable.
 Separate dough into 42 walnut size pieces.
 Roll each small piece into a smooth ball.
 With a rolling pin, roll each ball into a circle, no larger than 3 inches in diameter, taking care not to go over the edges with the rolling pin and make them thin.